hailey-0131/qa_module5/README.md

 The original data contained a number of data-quality issues, including:

 - Invalid or incorrectly formatted dates
-- Missing customer information
 - Duplicate records
 - Extra spaces in text fields
-- Inconsistent values
-- Books being returned before their checkout date
+- Books having returned before their checkout date
 - Books being returned more than 14 days after checkout
-- Loan durations stored using different units such as days, weeks and months
 - Library records that could not be matched to a customer

 The project uses Python and pandas to clean, validate and transform the data before producing cleaned CSV files that can be used for reporting and analysis.